Table of Contents

 Garnishing and Adding Sauce to the Fish

-Garnish the fish with cilantro and other optional garnishing items such as blanched edamame and carrot slices, pour the sauce in a circular motion onto the fish.
+Garnish the fish with cilantro and other optional garnishing items such as blanched edamame and carrot slices, and pour the sauce in a circular motion onto the fish.

 Huai Yang Style Sweet and Sour Croaker Fish Frequently Asked Questions: